MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
 # What are Microsoft Teams apps?

-Microsoft Teams apps bring key information, common tools, and trusted processes to where people increasingly gather and work.
+Microsoft Teams apps bring key information, common tools, and trusted processes to where people increasingly gather, learn, and work.

 Apps are how you extend Teams to fit your needs.
 You can create something brand new for Teams or simply integrate features in your favorite apps and services.